raxoft/form_input/README.md

 The only exception is when you set the parameter values explicitly using their setter methods.
-This intentionally leaves the errors reported intact, allowing you to adjust the parameter values without interferring with the validation results.
+This intentionally leaves the errors reported intact, allowing you to adjust the parameter values without interfering with the validation results.
 Which finally brings us to the topic of accessing the parameter values themselves.

 ### Using Forms